Soukupjan/processMonitor/README.md

 # Features
-periodically gathers process metrics (for a specified amount of time) creates a report of the gathered process metrics (in CSV format) outputs the average for each process metric detects possible memory leaks and raises a warning
+periodically gathers process metrics (for a specified amount of time), creates a report of the gathered process metrics (in CSV format), outputs the average for each process metric, detects possible memory leaks and raises a warning

 the metrics that should be gathered for the process are: